jcole75/arc_2025_mindsai/README.md

 ### Extra Datasets

 - Extra datasets are used by the TPU trainer and not included here due to size.
-They were uploaded to a kaggle dataset.
+They were uploaded to a kaggle dataset: https://www.kaggle.com/datasets/jcole75/mindsai-tufa-extra-datasets